 Contact Lenses work by becoming the first refractive surface for light rays entering the eye, causing more precise refraction or focus.
 In many cases, contact lenses provide clearer vision, a wider field of vision, and greater comfort.
 They are a safe and effective option if fitted and used properly.
 It is very important to wash your hands and clean your lenses as instructed in order to reduce the risk of infection.

 Refractive Surgery aims to change the shape of the cornea permanently.
 This change in eye shape restores the focusing power of the eye by allowing the light rays to focus precisely on the retina for improved vision.
 There are many types of refractive surgeries.
 Most Common type of refractive surgeries is LASIK, epi-LASIK, and PRK.
 Madhav Netralaya is one such hospital which provides refractive surgery services in Nagpur.

 Presbyopia in Greek means "old eye."

-People in their early to mid 40s or sometimes a bit younger usually begin to have trouble reading fine print
+People in their early to mid-40s or sometimes a bit younger usually begin to have trouble reading the fine print

 So when you find yourself holding your book farther away in order to read comfortably, this is an early sign of presbyopia.
 You'll also begin to need more light to read comfortably.